RenuRoshni/pizza-demand-analyzer/README.md

 3. **Interact:** Use the slicers and filters to explore data dynamically and customize the analysis.

 ## Conclusion
-The Pizza Sales Dashboard offers a comprehensive view of sales performance, enabling businesses to track key metrics, identify trends, and make data-driven decisions to optimize operations and boost profitability.
+The Pizza Demand Analyzer Dashboard offers a comprehensive view of sales performance, enabling businesses to track key metrics, identify trends, and make data-driven decisions to optimize operations and boost profitability.